drrb/puppet-library/README.md

 ## Demo

-Puppet Library has a simple web UI.
+Puppet Library has a web UI to browse the modules.
 A demo is available [here](http://puppet-library.herokuapp.com).

 ## Installation